 Berkeley botanical gardens are free – First Wednesday of each month!

 Many plants at Berkeley botanical gardens are seasonal, meaning your experience will vary with the time of year that you are planning on visiting the Gardens.
+Going in the spring will definitely amount to a far impressive floral displays rather than going during the winter month.
 Check out Berkeley Botanical Garden website for more info on current exhibits.
-With this said let’s move on to a quick overview.
+In addition, we recommend swinging by the Little farm and the

 Hours and admission prices